Sean O'Driscoll: Bristol City

-O'Driscoll was announced as Bristol City manager on a 12-month rolling contract on 14 January 2013.
-The club were bottom of the Football League Championship at the time of his appointment.
-O'Driscoll's first match in charge of Bristol City came on 19 January 2013, a 1–0 defeat against Leeds United at Elland Road.
-He earned his first win as Bristol City manager on 26 January 2013, a 2–1 victory against Ipswich Town at Ashton Gate.
-This sparked an initial upturn in City's fortunes, with 5 wins and 2 draws from their next 10 games taking them on the verge of climbing out of the relegation zone.
-However the form was not sustained, with 7 defeats, 2 draws and no wins from their last 9 games seeing City relegated to League One with 3 games to spare and finishing bottom of the table.
+O'Driscoll was announced as Bristol City manager on a twelve-month rolling contract on 14 January 2013.
+The club were bottom of the Championship at the time of his appointment.
+O'Driscoll's first match in charge of Bristol City came on 19 January 2013 with a 1–0 defeat against Leeds United at Elland Road.
+He earned his first win as Bristol City manager on 26 January with a 2–1 victory against Ipswich Town at Ashton Gate.
+This sparked an initial upturn in City's fortunes, with five wins and two draws from their next ten games taking them on the verge of climbing out of the relegation zone.
+However, seven defeats from their last nine games saw City relegated to League One with three games remaining and ultimately finishing bottom of the table.

-The start of the 2013 season saw the club at the bottom of the division with 6 points from 6 draws, no wins and 5 losses.
-Bristol City parted company with O'Driscoll on 28 November.
+O'Driscoll left Bristol City on 28 November 2013.

 England U19s

-On 3 September 2014 the FA announced that Sean O'Driscoll would replace the outgoing Noel Blake in the post of England U19 manager.
+On 3 September 2014 the FA announced that O'Driscoll would replace the outgoing Noel Blake in the post of England U19 manager.